 Modern systems, especially those powered by AI agents, microservices, and ephemeral workloads, need to authenticate securely without being bottlenecked by manual setup.
 In OAuth2, every application that needs access to protected resources must first register as a client and get a client secret.

-Traditionally, this registration is a static, manual process, fine for monoliths, but ill-suited for dynamic environments where services spin up, scale down, or self-replicate constantly.
+Traditionally, this is a static, manual registration process, fine for monoliths, but ill-suited for dynamic environments where services spin up, scale down, or self-replicate constantly.
 That’s where Dynamic Client Registration (DCR) enters the picture.

 In this blog, we’ll explore how DCR works, why it’s crucial for agentic identity models, and how it enables scalable, automated authentication for transient clients.
 We’ll break down the OAuth2 client model, explain the mechanics of dynamic registration, walk through a real-world flow, and show why DCR is foundational for systems like Model Context Protocol (MCP), where identity must be flexible, secure, and fast.